n0tybynature/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Its basically the labeling of the sections on the webpage, much like a paper with footers and headers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    block would be taking up a whole line, while inline would slide right next to it.
+Difference is the space they take up.

 3. What are the 4 areas of the box model?

+    The four areas are content, margin, border and padding.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    align-items center is going to be on the cross axis.

 5. Explain why git is valuable to a team of developers.

+    git is valuable to team of developers because it keeps track of the history and changes that happen over time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.